Diana, Princess of Wales: Charity work and patronages

 In 1983 Diana confided to the premier of Newfoundland, Brian Peckford, "I am finding it very difficult to cope with the pressures of being Princess of Wales, but I am learning to cope with it".
 She was expected to make regular public appearances at hospitals, schools, and other facilities, in the 20th-century model of royal patronage.
-From the mid-1980s, she became increasingly associated with numerous charities.
+In 1981, Diana established the Princess of Wales's Charities Trust which received donations from various organisations she engaged with.
+Two years after her death, the funds from the trust were used to establish two charities for her sons, with one being the Glen Beg Foundation.
+From the mid-1980s, she became increasingly associated with more charities.
 She carried out 191 official engagements in 1988 and 397 in 1991.
 Diana developed an intense interest in serious illnesses and health-related matters outside the purview of traditional royal involvement, including AIDS and leprosy.
 In recognition of her effect as a philanthropist, Stephen Lee, director of the UK Institute of Charity Fundraising Managers, said "Her overall effect on charity is probably more significant than any other person's in the 20th century."